Olivier-Boudeville/OSDL-Heavy/src/doc/web/main/documentation/OSDL/OSDL-engine/OSDL-game-engine.rst

 	This is the classical `role-playing game <http://en.wikipedia.org/wiki/Role-playing_game>`_, also known as *pen and paper* game, where participants meet in real life with little or no technical help (only documentation, dice, a cardboard screen, etc.).

 RPG Video Game, or Computer role-playing game (`CRPG <http://en.wikipedia.org/wiki/Computer_role-playing_game>`_)
-	This was, originally, mostly a translation attempt of table-top games into a video game, even if it resulted in a rather different game genre.
+	This was, originally, mostly a translation attempt of table-top games into a video game, even if it resulted in a rather different game genre: roleplay disappeared a lot and let its place too often to `levelling <http://en.wikipedia.org/wiki/Level_up#Level-based_progression>`_, with simplistic scenarios involving stereotypical scenarios (door/monster/loot, repeat).